13th (Lancashire) Parachute Battalion: Battalion

-The 13th (Lancashire) Parachute Battalion was formed in May 1943, by the conversion of the 2/4th Battalion, South Lancashire Regiment to parachute duties.
+The 13th (Lancashire) Parachute Battalion was formed in May 1943 by the conversion of the 2/4th Battalion, South Lancashire Regiment to parachute duties.
 This was the last British parachute battalion formed before the invasion of France, and was assigned to the 5th Parachute Brigade, part of the 6th Airborne Division.
 The first commanding officer (CO) was Lieutenant-Colonel Russell, who was succeeded by Lieutenant-Colonel Peter Luard.

 Upon formation, the battalion was based at Larkhill and had an establishment of 556 men in three rifle companies.
 The companies were divided into a small headquarters and three platoons.
 The platoons had three Bren machine guns and three 2-inch mortars, one of each per section.
-The only heavy weapons in the battalion were a 3 inch mortar and a Vickers machine gun platoon.
-By 1944 a headquarters or support company, was added to the battalion.
+The only heavy weapons in the battalion were a platoon each of 3 inch mortars (despite its name, the mortar had a calibre of 3.19 inches) and Vickers machine guns.
+By 1944, a headquarters or support company, was added to the battalion.
 It comprised five platoons—motor transport, signals, mortar, machine-gun and anti-tank—and was equipped with eight 3.19 in mortars, four Vickers machine guns and ten PIAT anti-tank projectors.

-All members of the battalion had to undergo a 12-day parachute training course which was carried out at No. 1 Parachute Training School, RAF Ringway.
+All members of the battalion had to undergo a 12-day parachute training course, which was carried out at No. 1 Parachute Training School, RAF Ringway.
 Training consisted of an initial parachute jump from a converted barrage balloon and finished with five jumps from an aircraft.
 Anyone failing to complete a descent was returned to his old unit, while those men who successfully completed the parachute course were presented with their maroon beret and parachute wings.

 Airborne soldiers were expected to fight against superior numbers of the enemy, armed with heavy weapons, including artillery and tanks.
 As a result, training was designed to encourage a spirit of self-discipline, self-reliance and aggressiveness.
 Emphasis was given to physical fitness, marksmanship and fieldcraft.
 A large part of the training regime consisted of assault courses and route marching.
 Military exercises included capturing and holding airborne bridgeheads, road or rail bridges and coastal fortifications.
 At the end of most exercises, the battalion would march back to their barracks.
 An ability to cover long distances at speed was expected: airborne platoons were required to cover a distance of 50 mi in 24 hours, and battalions 32 mi.